 Gateway API for Managed Service for Kubernetes

-and associated HTTPRoute
+and its associated HTTPRoute

 resources: